NucleusPowered/site-v1/docs/index.md

 * [Core](modules/core.html) - Core Nucleus functions, such as migration and permission setup
 * [Command Logger](modules/command-logger.html) - Logs commands in the console
 * [Command Spy](modules/command-spy.html) - Allows online players to see commands run by other players
+* [Connection](modules/connection.html) - Allows for servers to allow for reserved slots and configurable whitelist messages
 * [Connection Messages](modules/connection-messages.html) - Alters the messages when players login or out
 * [Death Messages](modules/death-message.html) - Controls whether death messages are sent
 * [Environment](modules/environment.html) - Manages the world environment